 How to create an EPK

 There are various free tools out there that will enable you to make an EPK yourself.
-Check out Adobe Spark, Wix, SonicBids, ReverbNation, Drooble, Canva, Epresskitz, ArtistEcards for free options.
+Check out Adobe Express, Wix, SonicBids, ReverbNation, Drooble, Canva, Epresskitz, ArtistEcards for free options.
 Websites like Bandzoogle offer a premium option that are also worth checking out.
 If you already have a website, you can easily create your own and make sure to include the information listed below.

 Tips for your EPK